leonardaguanta/bbbvideocontest/dev/wp-content/plugins/nextgen-gallery/readme.txt

 * Fixed:   Convert absolute urls to relative urls for lightboxes
 * Fixed:   Start the resource manager as early as we can within the init action
 * Fixed:   Routing problem for galleries with images named 1.jpg, 2.jpg, 3.jpg, etc.
-* Fixed:   Added tooltips to basic slideshow settings
+* Fixed:   Added tooltips to basic slideshow gallery settings
 * Fixed:   Remove CKEditor's NextGEN button, which is incompatible with NextGEN Gallery 2.x

 = V2.0.61 - 04.01.2014 =